-Daphne had just as much fun with it as the older kids did, but it took her a few tries before she figured out the droppers (when to squeeze and when to release).
+Daphne had just as much fun with it as the older kids did, but it took her a few tries before she figured out the droppers, such as when to squeeze and when to release.

 The color is beautiful on its own, but the real reason for adding the liquid watercolors is to highlight the ravines, crevasses, and tunnels that are forming in the ice as the salt melts it.

-The swirls of liquid watercolors in melted ice water were beautiful, too!
+The pooling swirls of liquid watercolors in melted ice water were beautiful, too!

-In fact, we had A LOT of melted ice water.
-The girls took turns with a turkey baster to suction the water out.
+In fact, we had A LOT of melted ice water, so the girls took turns with a turkey baster to suction the water out.

 Even Daphne had to take her turns with it!